 If there’s anything that Linksys has learned in its nearly three-decade long tenure of making some of the best home networking devices in the business – it’s that no one router fits all sizes.
+They may not all be the best wireless router for home gaming and Mac overall.

 While some might want the most raw output and power possible (and are willing to sacrifice big chunks of desk space to get it), there are routers like the EA9500.
 But, for those who may live in a smaller home or apartment, all that extra power is lost when you’re not transmitting data over distances more than 20ft in any direction.
 So what’s a customer in the middle supposed to buy?